romanpauk/dingo/docs/advanced-topics.md

 Compile-time bindings make sense when:

 - the participating types are known and stable at compile time
-- missing dependencies and cycles should fail during compilation
+- missing dependencies and unsupported cycles should fail during compilation
 - lookup should avoid mutable runtime registration state

 See: